microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

               option is appropriate for your instance.
             * Set your Azure endpoint key using the following command: dotnet user-secrets set "Embedding:Key" "MY_EMBEDDING_KEY"

-         * If you are using speech-to-text as input option then under the `AzureSpeechConfig` block, make sure the following configuration matches your instance:
+         * If you are using speech-to-text as input option then under the `AzureSpeech` block, make sure the following configuration matches your instance:
             * `"Region": "westus2",` or whichever region is appropriate for your speech sdk instance.
-            * Set your azure speech key using the following command: dotnet user-secrets set "AzureSpeechConfig:Key" "MY_AZURE_SPEECH_KEY"
+            * Set your azure speech key using the following command: dotnet user-secrets set "AzureSpeech:Key" "MY_AZURE_SPEECH_KEY"

 4. Build the back-end API server by following these instructions:
     1. In the terminal navigate to  `\samples\apps\copilot-chat-app\webapi`